Olive Bieringa (Program & Educational Director)

 Amy Matthews, BMCsm Teacher, IDME, CMA, RSMT/RSME, has been teaching movement since 1994.
 She is a Body-Mind Centering® Teacher, a Certified Laban Movement Analyst, an Infant Developmental Movement Educator, and a movement therapist and yoga teacher based in New York City.
 Amy has partnered with Sarah Barnaby to create Babies Project – a space in NYC dedicated to developmental movement for babies (of all ages).
 Previously she was a director of The Breathing Project, and co-authored with Leslie Kaminoff the best-selling book Yoga Anatomy (published by Human Kinetics).

 Amy is the Program Director for Sonder Movement Project‘s SME and IDME programs, and teaches on SME & IDME Programs in the US, Germany and Italy.
-She taught for four years with Bonnie Bainbridge-Cohen in Berkeley CA, and was on the faculty of the Laban/Bartenieff Institute of Movement Studies for 10 years.
+She taught for four years with Bonnie Bainbridge Cohen in Berkeley CA, and was on the faculty of the Laban/Bartenieff Institute of Movement Studies for 10 years.